MonaeLefifi/MonaeLefifi/README.md

 # 👋 Bonjour!
 I'm  Olebogeng Matseba
 Welcome to my GitHub!
-I'm currently enrolled in the **AWS re/Start program**, where I'm building a strong foundation in **cloud computing** and preparing for a career as a **Systems Administrator**.
+I'm currently enrolled in the **AWS re/Start program**, where I'm building a strong foundation in cloud computing and preparing for a career as a Systems Administrator.
 My mission is to use technology not just to solve problems—but to create scalable solutions that empower communities and drive meaningful change.

+## 👩‍💻 About Me
+I come from a Computer Science background, which has equipped me with a solid understanding of programming, algorithms, and system design.
+This foundation fuels my passion for cloud computing, where I see endless opportunities to apply my skills in building secure, efficient, and innovative solutions.
+I’m driven by a desire to use technology as a force for good—whether it’s optimizing infrastructure, improving access to digital resources, or helping organizations become more resilient.

 ## 🌍 Why Cloud Computing?
 Cloud technology is more than infrastructure—it's a catalyst for innovation.
 I believe it can improve access, efficiency, and resilience across industries and communities.
-As I grow in this field, I aim to be a **changemaker** who helps organizations thrive in the digital era by building secure, scalable, and resilient systems.
+As I grow in this field, I aim to be a changemaker who helps organizations thrive in the digital era by building secure, scalable, and resilient systems.

 # 🔧 What I’m working on:
 - Gaining hands-on experience with AWS services